 Also Read: What is the Best HDMI Port for Gaming?

 Checking HDMI Port Version on Televisions – Input HDMI Ports

-Often times, the specsheet will tell you exactly what version the HDMI ports conform to.
-The following image shows the specsheet for Sony Bravia A90J, we can see that this TV has HDMI 2.1 ports.
-Which makes sense because it can do 4K @ 120Hz.
+The spec sheet often tells you exactly what version the HDMI ports conform to.
+The following image shows the spec sheet for Sony Bravia A90J, and we can see that this TV has HDMI 2.1 ports, which makes sense because it can do 4K @ 120Hz.

-However, sometimes, TVs do not specify the version of the HDMI.
-In that case, you can tell what HDMI version they conform to using the highest resolution and highest refresh rate of the TV.
+However, sometimes, TVs do not specify the version of HDMI.
+In that case, you can tell what HDMI version they conform to using the TV’s highest resolution and refresh rate.

-If a TV is full HD, but has a true refresh rate of 240Hz, it would again have HDMI 2.0 ports.
-If a TV is Full HD and has a refresh rate of merely 120Hz, then it could have HDMI ports conforming to only HDMI 1.4.
-I would again like you to refer to the equation mentioned earlier which you can use to calculate the data rate for your desired resolution and refresh rate.
+If a TV is full HD but has an actual refresh rate of 240Hz, it would again have HDMI 2.0 ports.
+If a TV is Full HD and has a refresh rate of merely 120Hz, it could have HDMI ports conforming to only HDMI 1.4.
+I would again like you to refer to the equation mentioned earlier, which you can use to calculate the data rate for your desired resolution and refresh rate.

 Also Read: Does HDMI Support 240Hz?

-Here I talked comprehensively about how to check HDMI port version on various input and output devices such as monitors, TVs and PCs.
+Here I talked comprehensively about how to check HDMI port versions on various input and output devices such as monitors, TVs, and PCs.

-Again, if a certain device does not exactly specify the version, you can often deduce it by looking at the maximum refresh rate and the resolution supported by the device.
+Again, if a particular device does not precisely specify the version, you can often deduce it by looking at the maximum refresh rate and the resolution supported by the device.

 Also Read: How to Check HDMI Cable Version?